Quotes #17: The Eternal Conflict: Famous Quotes on Religion and Science

 "If I have seen farther than other men,

-advances in civilization are processes that all but wreck the societies
+The major advances in civilization are processes that all but wreck the

-new and wider views, discovering unexpected connections between our
+a mountain, gaining new and wider views, discovering unexpected connections

-starting points and its rich environment.
-But the point from which we
+between our starting points and its rich environment.
+But the point from

 and forms a tiny part of our broad view gained by the mastery of the